What To Do

 even if siblings, could result in stressed

-We had already observed signs of bullying this
+We had already observed signs of sustained fighting and bullying this

 simply wouldnt happen in the wild as the